-1.3.1 State Safety Oversight: Massachusetts Department of Public Utilities (DPU)
+1.3.3 Massachusetts Department of Public Utilities

-FTA recognizes DPU as the State Safety Oversight Agency (SSOA) for the state of Massachusetts.2 M.G.L. c.
+FTA recognizes the Massachusetts Department of Public Utilities (DPU) as the State Safety Oversight Agency (SSOA) for the state of Massachusetts.1 M.G.L. c.
 161A, s.
 3(i) empowers the Massachusetts Department of Public Utilities (DPU) to regulate the safety of equipment and operations at MBTA as prescribed in 220 C.M.R.
 151.00, et seq., "Rail Fixed Guideway System: System Safety Program Standard."

 DPU exercises jurisdiction over safety of equipment and operations of MBTA and is responsible for establishing standards for rail safety practices.
 In addition, DPU oversees the execution of these practices and procedures to ensure compliance by utilizing a broad range of tools and powers.
-Included in DPU's authority within the Bipartisan Infrastructure Law is newly granted authority to collect and analyze data and conduct risk-based inspections of rail fixed guideway transportation systems.